tcbrindle/NanoRange/README.md

 ## Compatibility ##

-NanoRange requires a conforming C++14 compiler.
-It has been [tested](https://travis-ci.org/tcbrindle/nanorange) with GCC 5.4 and Clang 3.8.
+NanoRange requires a conforming C++14 compiler, and is [tested](https://travis-ci.org/tcbrindle/nanorange) with GCC 5.4 and Clang 3.8.
 Older versions may work in some cases, but this is not guaranteed.